-The sides meet in Brussels in what will be the first of a series of friendlies building up to the competition in Brazil next year.
+The sides meet in Brussels in what will be the first of a series of friendlies building up to the competition in Brazil this summer.

 The likes of Kompany, Eden Hazard and Romelu Lukaku are among Belgium's brightest stars, while Ivory Coast can call on Yaya Toure, Didier Drogba and Gervinho.